harshitvasu/just-notes/modern-history/spectrum-5.md

 (consisting of not less than 6,000 troops), with the usual proportion of field artillery and European artillery men attached, to be permanently stationed in his territories;
-106 ✫ A Brief History of Modern India

 (ii) to cede to the Company territories yielding an income of Rs 26 lakh;
 (iii) to surrender the city of Surat;